SoftboxLab/brackets-command-runner/README.md

 **key:** Hotkey that will perform a quick access to command.

-**opts:** Optional attribute, that configure some options of execution enviroment.
+**opts:** Optional attributes that configure some options of execution enviroment.

-**opts.defaultPath:** Path directory where command will executed.
+**opts.defaultPath:** Directory path where command will executed.

 Screenshots